T9Air/Klipper_Power_Resume/Docs/Installation.md

    ```
 2. Press 1 to run the installation script

+> NOTE: YOU MUST RUN THE INSTALLATION SCRIPT FIRST, OTHERWISE YOU WILL RECIEVE AN ERROR TELLING YOU THAT YOU DO NOT HAVE EXECUTE PERMISSIONS

 3. Follow the instructions in the install script.
 The instructions for installing the extended_macros repo are [here](https://github.com/droans/klipper_extras/blob/main/extended_macro/readme.md).

 #### Manually installing